-The Council has a separate protocol that deals with Public Speaking at meetings in more detail, the advice contained within this planning protocol is general advice which is developed further by the Public Speaking Protocol.
+The Council has a separate protocol that deals with the procedure for Public Speaking at meetings in more detail, the advice contained within this planning protocol is general advice which is developed further by the Public Speaking Protocol.

-- 11.1 Don't allow members of the public to communicate with you during the planning meeting proceedings (orally or in writing) other than through the scheme for public speaking, as this may give the appearance of bias. - Do ensure that you comply with the Council's Protocol for Public Speaking at Planning Meetings. - All Councillors are entitled to speak at a planning meeting in accordance with the Public Speaking Protocol either as an individual, representative or ward member.
+- 11.1 Don't allow members of the public to communicate with you during the planning meeting proceedings (orally or in writing) other than through the scheme for public speaking, as this may give the appearance of bias. - 11.2 Do ensure that you comply with the Council's Protocol for Public Speaking at Planning Meetings. - 11.3 All Councillors are entitled to speak at a planning meeting in accordance with the Public Speaking Protocol either as an individual, representative or ward member.
 However, where you might be regarded as having a personal and prejudicial interest in the application then you may attend and speak in accordance with the protocol but only for the purpose of making representations, answering questions or giving evidence relating to the matter in the same manner as would apply to a normal member of the public.
 Immediately after doing so you must leave the meeting room whilst the meeting considers the proposal even though members of the public may remain.
+Planning Councillors who have pre-determined a matter may also exercise public speaking rights and should consider withdrawing from the meeting room having spoken on a matter to counter any potential suggestion that you influenced the remaining members by your continued presence.